 News writers cover state, local and University news, including legislation in Richmond, student government organizations on Grounds and important issues facing the University and Charlottesville communities.
 From breaking news to making national headlines with our investigative journalism, News writers are able to make a difference in the University community by reporting on what students care about.
 You'll get the chance to take on stories in different beats ranging from student life and administration to student activism and Greek Life.
 In the past, News reporters have covered important stories affecting the U.Va. community, including the impact of COVID-19 on students and professors, the University's use of an admissions watch list for applicants connected to donors, sexual misconduct allegations against students, racism within University yearbooks and how the local community responded to the violent white supremacist rallies in August 2017.
-And if there's something you're passionate about that isn't being covered, you're always able to pitch an idea.
+If there's something you're passionate about that isn't being covered, you're always able to pitch an idea.
 If you are interested in telling important stories and want to keep yourself and the University community informed, News would be the section for you.

 Humor is looking for new columnists to bring some joy and laughter to the University and Charlottesville communities.
 As one of the most creative sections of The Cavalier Daily, Humor staffers have the chance to draw inspiration from all around the University and nation, writing pieces on topics ranging from why it’s not sad to be single (like, at all) to advocating for the demolishment of the Rotunda, just to name a few.
 If you like to make other people laugh, Humor would love to hear from you.